Jose Mourinho adamant coaching methods are second to none and dismisses Tottenham crisis talk

 By contrast, West Ham's victory secured their highest points tally at this stage of a Premier League season.

-Manager David Moyes is thrilled with the Hammers' progress this season and is daring to dream where it could take them come May.
+Manager David Moyes is thrilled with the Hammers' progress and is daring to dream where it could take them come May.

 "To win this one today was really important because of the games we have got coming up," he said.
 "I said a few weeks ago if we could hang in there, we could look at it further down the line.

-"We are really excited by it because this time last year we were worrying sick because we were going to get relegated.
+"We are really excited by it because this time last year we were worried sick because we were going to get relegated.
 So we are thrilled with it.